ishirbhardwaj/risc/README.md

 Repository for our CO Group Project.

-Written in Python3, reads input from input.txt file, writes correct output to output.txt and errors to error.txt.
-Also prints the binary output and errors to the CLI.
+Written in Python3, reads input from stdin, prints output and errors to stdout.

-Maintaining labels and variables in dictionaries and instructions in arrays. temporary.txt file is created with some processing.
+Maintaining labels and variables in dictionaries and instructions in arrays.

 Work was divided and done evenly amongst all team members.